 Undergraduate Student

 Justin Podowski, Ph.D.
-2022: Assistant Data Scientist at the Data Science and Learning Division at Argonne National Laboratory
+2022: Assistant Computational Biologist at Argonne National Laboratory

 Gabriel Vargas, Ph.D.
 2020: Postdoc in the Currie Lab at the University of Wisconsin-Madison

-Petra Byl, undergraduate: Ph.D. student at the University of Hawaii
+Petra Byl, undergraduate: Ph.D. candidate in oceanography, University of Hawaii

 Xiufeng Ma, Ph.D.
 2017: Senior Data Scientist at Octane